 Labor Prep Acupressure Class

 Acupuncture Northwest & Associates proudly teaches a class for "Pre-Birth Acupressure".
-Our next class is in Seattle will be at the Lytle Center at Swedish Hospital at 5pm on October 10th.
-You need to schedule at the Lytle Center for the Seattle class.
+Classes are held once a month in Seattle at the Lytle Center at Swedish Hospital at 5pm.
+You need to schedule at the Lytle Center on the Swedish Hospital website.
 The class is $45 a couple.
 We recommend taking the class between 28-35 weeks but if you are already beyond that, the class will still be very useful!

 Here is the info about the class:

 This highly hands on and practical class will teach acupressure to help:

 - Encourage milk production and reduce afterpains in the postpartum period.

 - Give the partner/support person a way to be very supportive and feel useful

 - Help the couple bond during this very special time

 This class is a must for any person/couple preparing for labor, whether it’s your first or third child!